 What: Women can help fill the global IT gap

-Women comprise a mere 27% of workers in the computer science, engineering, and physics fields in some of the world’s emerging economies.
+Women comprise less than 30% of workers in the computer science, engineering, and physics fields in some of the world’s emerging economies.
 Many companies report difficulty finding skilled people for technology jobs.
 Women represent a large, untapped resource of technology talent.

 - More than 1.4 million computing-related job openings will exist by 2020, with only enough computer degree graduates to fill 30% of them.

 - Women earn 57% of all U.S. undergraduate degrees but only 18% of undergraduate computer and information sciences degrees.

 - Women earn 41% of doctoral degrees in STEM fields, but make up only 28% of tenure-track faculty in those fields.

 How: Exposing young women to tech opportunities

 Every April, Cisco participates in Girls in ICT Day, a global event organized by the International Telecommunication Union (ITU).
 Employees at Cisco offices worldwide spend the day with girls age 13 to 18, encouraging them to consider ICT as an education and career choice.